lhelms2/howto_rtd/docs/source/quick_rst.rst

   .. warning::

     This is a warning.
-Warnings are used for information the user needs to know to avoid negative consequences.
+Warnings are used for information the user needs to know to avoid *negative consequences*.
 Use warnings sparingly.

 .. note::